DannyArends/CTLmapping/README.md

 genetic / protein network underlying classical phenotypes using QTL and CTL information.

-### Installing the package
+### Installing the R package
-The first and quickest way to start mapping CTLs, is to install the package directly into R from Github using the devtools package:
+The quickest way to start mapping CTLs, is to install the package directly into R from Github using the devtools package:

 ```
 # install.packages("devtools")